 Sir Charles Douglas

-He was posted captain with seniority from 13 March 1761, having taken command of the Unicorn 28 off Brest in succession to the fallen Captain Joseph Hunt, and assisted the Tweed 32, Captain William Paston, in the capture of the privateer Maréchal de Broglie on 7 March.
-Being superseded shortly afterwards by Captain Charles Fielding, he recommissioned the Siren 20 later that month for service in the Downs, sharing in the capture of the privateer Ernestine 10 off Dunkirk on 6 November 1761.
-He was later employed on the Newfoundland station after sailing there in the following April, and retained his command until the autumn.
-He next assumed command of the Tweed 32, going out once more to Newfoundland in April 1763 and supervising Lieutenant James Cook’s survey of the islands of St. Peter and Miquelon, prior to them being handed back to the French.
-He left this vessel at the end of the year.
+He was posted captain with seniority from 13 March 1761, having taken command of the Unicorn 28 off Brest in succession to the fallen Captain Joseph Hunt, and he assisted the Tweed 32, Captain William Paston, in the capture of the Brest-based privateer Mar chal de Broglie 8 off the Lizard on 7 March.
+Being superseded shortly afterwards by Captain Charles Fielding, Douglas recommissioned the Siren 20 later that month for service in the Downs, sharing in the capture of the privateer Ernestine 10 off Dunkirk on 6 November 1761.
+He later went out to the West Indies, and he was employed on the Newfoundland station after sailing there in the following April, being active in the campaign to recapture St. Johns from the French.
+Sent home with despatches, he received a 500 reward and retained his command until the autumn.

-From 1766-70 he commanded the Emerald 32, initially seeing duty in the Channel and off the Scottish islands, and in 1769 undertook a mission to the North Cape to view the transit of Venus, although poor weather meant he was unable to complete his observations.
-In January 1771 he commissioned the new St Albans 64 as a Portsmouth guardship, retaining her for the usual three years.
+From the summer of 1766 until August 1769 Douglas commanded the Emerald 32, arriving at Leith in early August and being employed off the Scottish islands.
+In the early summer of 1769 he undertook a mission to the North Cape to view the transit of Venus, although poor weather meant he was unable to complete his observations.
+He also undertook scientific experiments including testing the temperature of seawater off Lapland and Norway.